Abhiappsdeveloper/delzone/README.md

 # delzone is good things.
-Never happened easily.
+Never happened easily. they are not clear.